 What Sets UM-Flint's Social Sciences (MA) Program Apart?

-- The Social Sciences program allows you to combine core courses with a concentration in one of three areas: U.S. History and Politics, Global Studies, and Gender Studies.
+The Social Sciences program allows you to combine core courses with a concentration in one of three areas: U.S. History and Politics, Global Studies, or Gender Studies.

-- It is also possible with consent of an advisor to customize the program concentration courses to meet your specific needs.
+In addition to the three offered concentrations, with consent of an advisor it is also possible to customize the program concentration courses to meet your specific needs.

-- The program may be used to meet the 180 State Continuing Education Clock Hours (SCECHs) and can also be used to meet the Provisional Certificate first and second renewal.
+The MA in Social Science program is well suited for teachers seeking graduate-level education in their fields to meet professional standards or deepen their understanding of social science.
+The program may be used to meet the State Continuing Education Clock Hours (SCECHs) and can also be used to meet the Provisional Certificate first and second renewal.

 UM-Flint’s Master of Arts in Social Sciences is also a great match for professionals in the public or private sectors who wish to increase their knowledge of various social, historical, cultural, political, and economic themes.